joelouthan/Theologicus/src/genesis/genesis10.md

 Adam blamed Eve.
 Noah blamed and tries to curse his grandson?

->Genesis 9:24-25 (CSB) When Noah awoke from his drinking and learned what his youngest son had done to him, he said: Canaan is cursed.
+>Genesis 9:24-25 When Noah awoke from his drinking and learned what his youngest son had done to him, he said: Canaan is cursed.
 He will be the lowest of slaves to his brothers.

 #### Born out of power

->Genesis 10:6-12 (CSB) Ham’s sons: Cush, Mizraim, Put, and Canaan.
+>Genesis 10:6-12 Ham’s sons: Cush, Mizraim, Put, and Canaan.
 Cush’s sons: Seba, Havilah, Sabtah, Raamah, and Sabteca.
 And Raamah’s sons: Sheba and Dedan.
 Cush fathered Nimrod, who began to be powerful in the land.
 He was a powerful hunter in the sight of the LORD.
 That is why it is said, “Like Nimrod, a powerful hunter in the sight of the LORD.”
 His kingdom started with Babylon, Erech, Accad, and Calneh, in the land of Shinar.
 From that land he went to Assyria and built Nineveh, Rehoboth-ir, Calah, and Resen, between Nineveh and the great city Calah.

 In the kingdom of the world, on the strongest and most powerful get to rule.
 They get to be the oppressors and crush those underneath them.
 For what?
 A tiny bit of perceived power?
 What sense does that make?

 #### Sustains in depravity and immorality

->Genesis 10:13-19 (CSB) Mizraim fathered the people of Lud, Anam, Lehab, Naphtuh, Pathrus, Casluh (the Philistines came from them), and Caphtor.
+>Genesis 10:13-19 Mizraim fathered the people of Lud, Anam, Lehab, Naphtuh, Pathrus, Casluh (the Philistines came from them), and Caphtor.
 Canaan fathered Sidon his firstborn and Heth, as well as the Jebusites, the Amorites, the Girgashites, the Hivites, the Arkites, the Sinites, the Arvadites, the Zemarites, and the Hamathites.
 Afterward the Canaanite clans scattered.
 The Canaanite border went from Sidon going toward Gerar as far as Gaza, and going toward Sodom, Gomorrah, Admah, and Zeboiim as far as Lasha.

 If you grew up in church, reading the Bible, these nations and these lands should sound familiar to you.
 Because we are blessed with complete word of God, this passage ends up being prophetic.
 But we will get to that later.